coder-academy-students/major-project-3-alex-karolis/README.md

 Problem: Provide a functional model of an application that interacts with a document database capable of scale, whilst also allowing the power of Object Relational Mapping.
 Front end must be capable of holding business logic for parsing and updating data in order to minimise API stress.

+...
+My thoughts on the current state of data sort algorithms and the possibility of improvement:

+I have spent some time thinking about the process you have outlined below, and I am convinced that your description and analogy with particles is both useful and warranted based on the manner in which you have described the interaction.
+Here is why.

+Meaning occurs between subjects not within them.
+This is an extension of the paradigm of context, but a reduction of that paradigm into an atomic relationship between subjects (here you can read subjects for particles, which is to say objects become subjects in their interaction with another object).
+Hence subjects derive their autonomy and meaning within the relationship they have with another.
+This is an important distinction, as it belies the tendency in semiology to understand our world through a competing paradigm of dominance, the most obvious being master-slave, but also woman-man, heterosexual-homosexual, etc...
+In other words, by understanding the autonomy and meaning of a thing within the atomic context of its relationship with another thing we can rid ourselves of the over-riding tendency to give meaning to things 'before' they have a chance to speak within their own context.
+So how does this apply to the HoB?
+In my understanding of what you have described below and in our recent discussion, data is treated as autonomous to the extent that it contains pre-exisiting predilections for organisation amongst its peers, but only according to the weighting of particular parameters within that autonomous state.
+In other words, a single piece of data has an infinite number of forces which could bind it to other data.

+The parameters that data contains become useful only when we give weight to particular parameters over others.
+This is a typical way of searching through data, we search according to some argument and collect data according to the weight of that argument.
+Unfortunately, this has a tendency to marginalise what would otherwise be useful data, as the argument itself is not an object within the data, and hence forms an ideal to which data is checked for conformity.
+This problem is exacerbated by search engines such as google, in that the weight of the parameters within data is skewed according to the frequency with which they have been linked and followed in the past.
+The model of ideal and conformity does simplify our ability to search, however it predetermines the weight and consistency given to parameters within individual data points.

+In the model you describe, there is no ideal, rather the parameters within data points provide their own weight, and the model of attraction between data points allows us to search within a data set without predetermining the context.
+Rather the data itself provides its own context in how it becomes attracted to some data points and divorced from others.
+The sorting method occurs within the data set itself.
+The method of correlation is provided by the weight attributed to parameters within the data points themselves to be sure, and hence the process is started according to the terms provided, however there is no ideal, rather the ideal is formed after the search is completed and the data is inspected.
+This method of searching provides the ability to find new and interesting points of correlation that would not otherwise be found.
+The capacity for this correlation to provide useful data is further increased by the manner in which otherwise anomalous data will become visible, which will allow for more refined collection and sorting.

+I should add a disclaimer here, the theoretical coordinates of my thesis were heavily influenced by the work of philosophers who wrote extensively in the capacity for meaning to form between subjects in direct contradiction to the metaphysical premise of idealism.
+Hence my excitement.
+This is only a first blush at analysis however, and my fascination with this concept not withstanding I would love to learn more about the mathematical premise behind the HoB.

 ####Determine the appropriate client technology, development tools, and platform for writing the UI

 See above.